dressupucla/Cleaning-preparing-data/README.md

-# dlpdocumentation
-Digital Library Program documentation
+### Digital Library Program documentation

+Repo contaiing documentation and modules for:

+1. Cleaning data/metadata with OpenRefine